Talandar99/nvim_shrimp/README.md

 - vimwiki (quicknotes)

 ## Instalation
-- clone this repo into your .config file
+- clone this repo into your .config directory
 - rename it ```mv nvim_shrimp_config nvim```